 Know What Is Useful to Your Reader

-Assuming the mindset that people will want to read your article based on your writings ability to hold a keyword density of 1.5% is completely backwards and still many SEO’s write with this guideline.
+Assuming the mindset that people will want to read your article based on your writings ability to hold a keyword density of 1.5% is completely backward and still many SEO’s write with this guideline.
 It is Rank Brain’s lifelong goal to rank websites that users care to seek.
 Creating content that users find useful is the only way to write.
 Chasing goals such as keyword density make for awkward wording and an unnatural tone.
 Completely counterintuitive to the premise of the algorithm.

 Optimize Towards Mobile Search

 The world has gone mobile.
 An uncontested fact.
-Mobile is everywhere and now more than ever people are using voice search on their internet connected devices.
+Mobile is everywhere and now more than ever people are using voice search on their internet-connected devices.
 By optimizing for RankBrain, you are also optimizing for mobile search throughout your content.

 By improving the mobile experience for users you have the ability to also improve your rankings.
-For some time, Google has been buzzing about a dedicated mobile first strategy.
-There is quite a bit of emphasis on this particular mobile first search engine that mobile optimization these days is simply not an option.
+For some time, Google has been buzzing about a dedicated mobile-first strategy.
+There is quite a bit of emphasis on this particular mobile-first search engine that mobile optimization these days is simply not an option.